Make an Appointment: [email protected] | 615-200-0684

-Many people question the validity of their childhood trauma.
+Many people question the validity of their childhood experiences.
 Frequent comments I hear in sessions include:

 “It wasn’t great but was it really that bad?”